michaelnny/InstructLLaMA/README.md

 ```
 while not converged:
-  use a prompt only datasets and RL self-play to generate a large batch of L sample episodes
+  use a prompt only datasets and RL self-play to generate a large batch of L sample episodes while following the current PPO policy

   for each episode in L:
-    use the RM model to assign a reward signal according to the completion tokens.
+    use the RM model to assign a reward signal according to the response tokens.
-    use the SFT model to compute a pre-token KL penalty for the completion tokens as part of the reward signal
+    use the SFT model to compute a pre-token KL penalty for the response tokens as part of the reward signal

   for each PPO training epoch:
     using PPO to update the policy and value networks based on the L samples